-The Willamette Basin TMDLs were developed to address both point and nonpoint sources with load reduction allocations proportional to estimated source contributions and in consideration of opportunities for effective measures to reduce those contributions.
+The Willamette Subbasins TMDLs were developed to address both point and nonpoint sources with TMDL load allocations set at levels that will attain the applicable temperature criteria.
+Allocations were developed with consideration of source contributions and opportunities for effective measures to reduce those contributions.
 There are several elements that combine to provide the reasonable assurance to meet federal and state requirements, including for antidegradation.
 Education, outreach, technical and financial assistance, permit administration, permit enforcement, responsible persons' including DMAs' implementation and DEQ enforcement of TMDL implementation plans will all be used to ensure that the goals of this TMDL are met.